argilla-io/argilla/argilla/docs/how_to_guides/dataset.md

 dataset2.create()
 ```

-### Create a dataset with settings from an existing dataset
+### Create a dataset from an existing dataset

-To create a new dataset with settings from an existing dataset, get the settings from the existing dataset and pass it
+To create a new dataset from an existing dataset, get the settings from the existing dataset and pass it
 to the new dataset.

 ```python